AnalyticsDojo/AnalyticsDojo/CONTRIBUTING.md

 ## Creating Pull Requests
 **What is a Pull Request?**

-A pull request (PR) is a method of submitting proposed changes to the Free Code Camp Repo (or any Repo, for that matter).
-You will make changes to copies of the files which make up Free Code Camp in a personal fork, then apply to have them accepted by Free Code Camp proper.
+A pull request (PR) is a method of submitting proposed changes to the Analytics Dojo Repo (or any Repo, for that matter).
+You will make changes to copies of the files which make up Analytics Dojo in a personal fork, then apply to have them accepted by Analytics Dojo proper.

 **Need Help?**

-Free Code Camp Issue Mods and staff are on hand to assist with Pull Request related issues on our Help Contributors Chat Room
+Analytics Dojo Issue Mods and staff are on hand to assist with Pull Request related issues on our Help Contributors Chat Room

 **Methods**

-There are two methods of creating a Pull for Free Code Camp:
+There are two methods of creating a Pull for Analytics Dojo:

 - Editing files via the GitHub Interface
 - Editing files on a local clone